 The Earl Carl Institute was created in 1992 at the Thurgood Marshall School of Law at Texas Southern University.
-The institute from that time to this has committed itself to addressing urban problems that have included education policies to reduce recidivism, public school policies that favor abstinence plus, recommendations for curbing the overrepresentation of minority school children in alternative education programs, seeking a more racially and ethnically representative judiciary and reforming the local criminal justice system to provide effective indigent defense to name a few.
+The institute from that time to this has committed itself to addressing urban problems that have included education policies to reduce recidivism, public school policies that favor abstinence plus, recommendations for curbing the overrepresentation of minority school children in alternative education programs, seeking a more racially and ethnically representative judiciary and reforming the local criminal justice system to provide effective indigent defense.

-The institute's latest initiative is the State of Black Houston Now (SOBHN), an ambitious and aggressive program that combines the talents of individuals and organizations to formally identify and solve problems within the African American community.
+The institute's latest initiative is the State of Black Houston Now (SOBHN), an ambitious and aggressive program that combines the talents of individuals and organizations to formally identify and solve problems that impact the African American community.
 SOBHN is a multi-year endeavor that is launched by way of a Voter Education and Empowerment Town hall and this publication.
-SOBHN continues with a solutions-oriented symposium in February 2011 and a series of scholarly publications that will address specific areas including Education, Family, Criminal Justice and more.
+The SOBHN initiative continues with a solutions-oriented symposium in February 2011 and a series of scholarly publications that will address specific areas including education, family, criminal justice and more.
 These publications will be released throughout the year.

 SOBHN has already begun establishing brain trusts that will be comprised of diverse, richly talented experts who will examine the problems the African American community in Houston faces and develop policies and recommend actions to solve the problems.
-The brain trusts participants will produce solutions and the Institute will publish their work and findings.
+The brain trusts participants will produce solutions and the Institute will publish findings.